nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 Communication is integral, not additive, to architecture — because it clarifies thinking, enables collaboration and supports scale.

 This document encourages UXA practitioners to communicate — by providing guidelines for efficient, consistent and memorable material.
 Practitioners are expected to be familiar with UX concepts, that are only explained here when then have a specialized meaning in architecture.
-This document is thus a reference handbook: it inventories UXA conventions and parameters, but doesn't explain nor justify them.
+This document is thus a reference handbook: it inventories UXA conventions and parameters, but doesn’t explain nor justify them.

 <!-- quick and easy for the author, consistent and memorable for the reader -->

 This document is relevant for reference material, like best practices, and pedagogical material, like trainings.
-It's not relevant for pitching, marketing nor UI copywriting.
+It’s not relevant for pitching, marketing nor UI copywriting.
 <!-- in presentation decks, folioed documents, wiki pages, or printed posters -->

+### Conventions

+Some terms used throughout this document have a particular meaning in the UXA context:

+- Document (Marked; only for reading or reference) vs presentation (deckset, for presentation or reference).
+- Inline vs full-screen
+- Figures (illustration, diagram, chart, photograph, gif, screenshot) vs images vs tables

 <!--BREAK-->